-- it is harmful to the person who is bullied, and to those who engage in bullying behaviour, and those who support them, and can in some cases lead to lasting psychological damage and even suicide - it interferes with a student's right to enjoy their learning and leisure time free from intimidation - it is contrary to all our aims and values, our internal culture and the reputation of the School.
+- 1.2 it is harmful to the person who is bullied, and to those who engage in bullying behaviour, and those who support them, and can in some cases lead to lasting psychological damage and even suicide - 1.3 it interferes with a student's right to enjoy his / her learning and leisure time free from intimidation - 1.4 it is contrary to all our aims and values, our internal culture and the reputation of the School.

 A bullying incident will be treated as a child protection concern where there is reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.

 This policy may apply to bullying behaviour outside of the School of which the School becomes aware.

-Bullying behaviour
+2 Bullying behaviour